Abdulrab Rasul Sayyaf

-Abdulrab Rasul Sayyaf (born 1946) is an Afghan politician and former military commander.
+Abdulrab Rasul Sayyaf (born 1946) is an Afghan Pashtun politician and former military commander.
 He took part in the war against the Marxist–Leninist People's Democratic Party of Afghanistan (PDPA) government in the 1980s, leading the Afghan mujahideen faction Ittehad-al-Islami (Islamic Union).

 Compared to other Afghan mujahideen leaders, Sayyaf was closely tied with international mujahideen from the Arab world.
 During the Soviet-Afghan War he had close relations with Saudi Arabia and helped mobilize Arab jihadist volunteers for the mujahideen forces.

 Sayyaf was allied with the Rabbani government in the 1990s.
 After the rise of the Taliban militia, he joined the Northern Alliance in opposition of the Taliban, despite his close relationship with Saudi Arabia that supported the Taliban.
 In 2005 after the creation of the Islamic Republic of Afghanistan, Sayyaf's Islamic Union was converted into a political party and he was elected as a member of the Afghan Parliament, where he maintained political influence.
 Following the Taliban capture of Kabul in 2021, Sayyaf fled to exile in New Delhi, India.